 We are required to obtain consents, licenses, registrations, permissions and approvals for carrying out our present business activities which include, approvals for operating as a contractor for road construction or civil works, regular examination of the prescribed equipment and machineries used at our project sites, registration of contract labour employed at our project sites, registration of employees under the Contract Labour (Regulation and Abolition) Act, 1970, Employees State Insurance Act, 1948, registration under the Shops and Establishments Act, 1948, tax related approvals, certain environmental approvals as required to be procured by us based on the agreements entered with developers.
 There are certain non - material licenses, registrations, permissions and approvals that we obtain for our business.
-The requirement for such approvals for a particular project is being undertaken, the size of the projects undertaken, the type of project and the agreement entered to work on such project.
+The requirement for such approvals for a particular project undertaken by us may vary based on factors such as the legal requirement in the state in which the project is being undertaken, the size of the projects undertaken, the type of project and the agreement entered to work on such project.
 Further, as the obligation to obtain such approvals arises at various stages in our projects and related assets, applications are filed and the necessary approvals are obtained at the appropriate stage.